-Truffle is one of the three most luxurious delicacies in the world, so popular that it has made its way even into the most common of dishes.
-We are sure you must have seen the word “truffle” mentioned more than once in menus, from truffle cheese and truffle risotto to truffle dumplings and truffle steak.
+Truffle is one of the most luxurious delicacies in the world, so popular that it has made its way even into the most common of dishes.
+We are sure you must have seen truffle mentioned more than once in menus, from truffle cheese and truffle risotto to truffle dumplings and truffle steak!
 The slight mention of the word is enough to justify sky-high prices, but there is a loophole.
 Ladies and gentlemen, may we present to you the evergreen truffle fries!

-Truffle Fries ($98) take on an Asian twist at Little Bao Dinner, as with the rest of celebrated chef May Chow’s innovative menu.
-This particular dish is one for the mushroom lovers, since there’s not only truffle mayo, but the fries are tossed with shiitake tempeh too.
+Little Bao’s truffle fries ($98) take on a distinctly Asian twist—as with the rest of celebrated chef May Chow’s innovative menu.
+This particular dish is one for fungi lovers, since there’s not only truffle mayo, but the fries are tossed with shiitake tempeh, too.
 To top it off, a generous layer of pickled daikon cuts through the greasiness.
-Be sure to grab everything in a mouthful for the full experience.
-Chopsticks might work better than your hands in this case!
+Be sure to grab everything in a mouthful for the full experience—chopsticks work best!

-Bringing something slightly different to the list, Pause It does a creative version of truffle fries that we’ve seen nowhere else—Black Truffle Poutine ($62)!
-The fries are piled high onto a plate before they pour a layer of thick cheese on top and specks of truffle are drizzled onto the gooey layer.
+Bringing something slightly different to the list, Pause It does a creative version of truffle fries that we’ve seen nowhere else—black truffle poutine ($62)!
+Fries are piled high onto a plate before they pour a layer of thick cheese on top, followed by specks of truffle drizzled on.
 The fries may not be as crunchy as the rest, but since it’s poutine, it compensates with satisfying stretches of cheese each time you pull a fry away from the pile.

-Fries are the loyal companion to burgers, and Burger Joys proves this perfect combo right time and time again.
-Their Black Truffle Fries ($59) are light and airy, with truffle salt and crumbles on top.
+Fries are the loyal companions to burgers, and Burger Joys proves this perfect combo right time and time again.
+Their black truffle fries ($59) are deep-fried for a light and airy texture, with truffle salt and truffle crumbles crowning each order.
 One bite of burger and juicy patty and then another bite of truffle fries, oh, and maybe a sip of milkshake or soda to wash that down… oh dear, we’re drooling already!